 Regional and economic planning update

-Expansion Planning MISO planning studies address long and short-term issues as well as targeted needs.
-Long-term studies primarily look at value-based options that provide economic benefits in the 10- to 20-year horizon.
-Short term planning is primarily driven by transmission owners’ reliability and NERC compliance needs in a five- to 10-year period.
+MISO planning studies address long‑ and short‑term issues as well as targeted needs.
+Long‑term studies primarily look at value‑based options that provide economic benefits in the 10‑ to 20‑year horizon.
+Short‑term planning is primarily driven by transmission owners’ reliability and North American Electric Reliability Corporation compliance needs in a five‑ to 10‑year period.

-Our staff participates in the short term reliability and economic studies in a variety of ways: ensuring accurate project information is included in the MISO database, building and reviewing models, correlating needs identified by MISO analyses with specific ATC projects and participating in various studies and stakeholder forums.
+ATC staff participates in the MISO short‑term reliability and economic studies in a variety of ways: ensuring accurate project information is included in the MISO database, building and reviewing models, correlating needs identified by MISO analyses with specific ATC projects and participating in various studies and stakeholder forums.

 Other MISO planning activities

-Our Strategic Projects staff participates in various technical and policy discussions and provides future direction of MTEP activities.
+Our planning staff participates in various technical and policy discussions and provides future direction for Midwest Transmission Expansion Plan activities.
 We also are involved in joint planning studies with neighboring regional transmission organizations, including PJM and SPP.
-MISO and PJM coordinated, conducted and analyzed several Market Efficiency Project studies.
-This analysis is reviewed by an inter-regional planning stakeholder advisory committee and typically examines economic projects that could benefit both RTOs and qualify for cross border cost-sharing.